How threat actors are repurposing digital analytic tools to amplify their attacks

 The researchers also noted that threat actors are using CAPTCHA services to bypass detonation processes that determine whether or not a URL is malicious.
 Attackers may send out phishing emails containing a link to a CAPTCHA screening domain that directs users to malicious content.

 “The prevalence of bot classification tools on the Internet generates a sense of familiarity with users.
-And familiarity builds confidence,” Ryan Tomcik, a Mandiant and Google Cloud principal security analyst and co-author of the August blog post, told IT Brew via email.
+And familiarity builds confidence,” Ryan Tomcik, a Mandiant and Google Cloud principal security analyst and co-author of the August blog post, told IT Brew in an email via Melanie Lombardi.
 “Users may associate bot classification tool logos or landing pages as legitimate, regardless of the circumstances.”

 Top insights for IT pros